 Physiologist Dr. James Smoliga published an article entitled "Modeling the maximal active consumption rate and its plasticity in humans - perspective storm hot dog eating competitions."
 While hot dog eating competitions may not seem germane to Serious Academic Discourse, the idea of stomach/gut plasticity certainly is.
-Spoiler alert: According to the models, the maximum capacity of a stretched out human stomach is 84 hot dogs.
-In buns.
+Spoiler alert: According to the models, the maximum capacity of a stretched-out human stomach is 84 hot dogs.
+And buns.

-However, my blog post isn't about the researcher's findings as much as it is about Nathan's Hotdog Eating Contest spreadsheet that Smoliga created while performing his research.
-A spreadsheet that is packed full of 16 variables and 430 hot dog eating participants your students can analyze in Stats class.
-Honestly, I'm a little surprised that Nathan's didn't have its own database.
+However, my blog post is about something other than the researcher's findings as much as it is about Nathan's Hotdog Eating Contest spreadsheet that Smoliga created while performing his research.
+A spreadsheet packed with 16 variables and 430 hot dog eating participants your students can analyze in Stats class.
+I'm surprised that Nathan's didn't have its own database.
 Here is a description of how they generated the database.

 Independent t-test